Sarah Drummond: Involvement in Bacon's Rebellion

-Land dispute/Fight for her land
+Land dispute

 On January 20, 1677, five days after his capture, William Drummond was presented to William Berkeley, and was greeted with sarcasm: "Mr. Drummond! you are very welcome, I am more Glad to See you, than any man in Virginia, Mr. Drummond you shall be hang'd in half an hour."
 After her husband was hung for his involvement in Bacon's Rebellion, their land was seized by the Governor of Virginia, William Berkeley.
-The Drummond's "crops and other goods were seized" by Francis Culpeper Stephans Berkeley, Berkeley's wife.
+The Drummond's "crops and other goods were seized" by Frances Culpeper Berkeley, Berkeley's wife.
 After the seizure of her husband's property and their luxuries, Sarah Drummond was determined to get back her husband's land and clear his name.

-In 1677, she sailed off to England to lobby her cause to the English people.
+In 1677, she sailed to England to lobby her cause.
 In England, Drummond wrote "The Humble Petition of Sarah Drummond", in which Drummond argues that her husband was not provided a proper trial having been denied a jury, and thus was wrongly executed.
 Drummond "petitioned the Committee for Trade and Plantations to have her property restored".
 Although the followers of Berkeley believed that William Drummond was given a fair trial as the land belonged to Berkeley and not William Drummond, Sarah Drummond garnered support through her claims that the seizure of her husbands property had left she and her children starving and desolate in the woods, as she states: "and forced Your petitioner, with her five poor Children, to fly from their habitation, and wander in the Deserts and Woods, till they were ready to starve".
 Drummond's words spread throughout England and eventually reached King Charles II.
 The Committee for Trade and Plantations requested that the property should be handed back over to Drummond, and on October 22, 1677, The king gave the order, reinstating the plantation to Sarah Drummond.

 Upon returning to America, Drummond filed a lawsuit against Frances Berkeley to regain her property.
 The hearing began in June 1678, and was a controversial event in Jamestown, as many of Berkeley's followers still believed that the property was rightfully owned by Berkeley.
 "Drummond's son in law, Samuel Swann, acted as her attorney, and they eventually obtained a verdict in her favor."